ohanhi/elm-native-ui/README.md

 ### Is This Production Ready?

-No. This is all very experimental and work in progress.
+No. This is really just an experiment, and it is not under active development.
+[People have used it](https://robots.thoughtbot.com/elm-native-ui-in-production) for applications despite this.

 ### Why React Native?